itzg/docker-minecraft-server/docs/misc/autopause-autostop/autopause.md

-# AutoPause
+# Auto-Pause

-### Description

-There are various bug reports on [Mojang](https://bugs.mojang.com) about high CPU usage of servers with newer versions, even with few or no clients connected (e.g. [this one](https://bugs.mojang.com/browse/MC-149018), in fact the functionality is based on [this comment in the thread](https://bugs.mojang.com/browse/MC-149018?focusedCommentId=593606&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-593606)).

-An autopause functionality has been added to this image to monitor whether clients are connected to the server.
-If for a specified time no client is connected, the Java process is stopped.
-When knocking on the server port (e.g. by the ingame Multiplayer server overview), the process is resumed.
+An auto-pause functionality is provided that monitors whether clients are connected to the server.
+If a client is not connected for a specified time, the Java process is put into a pause state.
+When a client attempts to connect while the process is paused, then process will be restored to a running state.
 The experience for the client does not change.

-Of course, even loaded chunks are not ticked when the process is stopped.
+This feature can be enabled by setting the environment variable `ENABLE_AUTOPAUSE` to "true".

+!!! important

     **You must greatly increase or disable max-tick-time watchdog functionality.** From the server's point of view, the pausing causes a single tick to take as long as the process is stopped, so the server watchdog might intervene after the process is continued, possibly forcing a container restart.
 To prevent this, ensure that the `max-tick-time` in the `server.properties` file is set to a very large value or -1 to disable it entirely, which is highly recommended.
 That can be set with `MAX_TICK_TIME` as described in [the section below](../../configuration/server-properties.md#max-tick-time).

-!!! note

     Non-vanilla versions might have their own configuration file, you might have to disable their watchdogs separately.
 For PaperMC servers, you need to send the JVM flag `-Ddisable.watchdog=true`, this can be done with the docker env variable `-e JVM_DD_OPTS=disable.watchdog:true`

     On startup the `server.properties` file is checked and, if applicable, a warning is printed to the terminal.
 When the server is created (no data available in the persistent directory), the properties file is created with the Watchdog disabled.

 The utility used to wake the server (`knock(d)`) works at network interface level.
 So the correct interface has to be set using the `AUTOPAUSE_KNOCK_INTERFACE` variable when using non-default networking environments (e.g. host-networking, Portainer oder NAS solutions).
 See the description of the variable below.